 In 1906, Kansas native Thomas Benton (T.B.)
-Potter, who had made a small fortune developing subdivisions in Portland and San Francisco, decided to invest a substantial part of it in what was then known as Barnegat (previously, Kincheloe Point and the Tillamook Spit or Peninsula) after his son Thomas Irving (T.I.) came back from visiting it on a duck hunting trip.
+Potter, who had made a small fortune developing subdivisions in Portland and San Francisco, decided to invest a substantial part of it in what was then part of Barnegat after his son Thomas Irving (T.I.) came back from visiting it on a duck hunting trip.
 T.I. convinced T.B. that he could build the Atlantic City of the West there and increase his wealth substantially in the process.
 Since both the bay and the ocean could be viewed from its 140' high forested sand dunes, Bayocean Park seemed like a good name.
-T.B. (with the help of Mrs.) Potter bought out a few homesteaders, while his business partner (and surveyor) H.L.
-Chapin drew up a plat map.
-They hired engineers, built a tent city for laborers, shipped in equipment, and went to work.
-The Potter-Chapin Realty Company advertised aggressively in newspapers across the country.
+T.B. (with the help of Mrs.) Potter bought out the homesteaders, partnered with realtor/surveyor H.L.
+Chapin who drew up a plat map, and started selling lots on July 29, 1907, They had to clear up legal issues regarding prior ownership during 1908, so couldn't start construction until 1909.
+Potter-Chapin Realty Company advertised aggressively in newspapers across the country.
 They had sales offices in Salem and Spokane as well as Portland - where they had a scale model of the Bayocean Park they envisioned.
-In 1910, Potter bought out Chapin, but then T.B. fell seriously ill (rumored to be mental stress) and his son T.I. took over.
+They were so successful, they ran out of lots to sell in 1910.
+Potter bought out Chapin the same year but soon fell seriously ill (rumored to be mental stress), left for his home in California, and his son T.I. take over.

 |Photos are from the Tillamook County Pioneer Museum unless noted otherwise|

-The long awaited arrival of the railroad in 1911 gave Bayocean a boost.
+Buyers started building homes in 1911.
+The long-awaited arrival of the railroad later that year gave Bayocean a real boost as a destination resort.
 Their Bayocean Hotel Annex (called that because the Bayocean Grand Hotel was soon supposed to dwarf it) sat at the highest point, with the most elaborate homes built nearby, and south from there along the ridge.
 On the beach below a dance hall and Natatorium, with wave-making machine and movie theater, provided entertainment.
 Miles of roads were paved with concrete and lit with electric lights.
-Fresh water was piped from Coleman Creek up on Cape Meares.
+Freshwater was piped from Coleman Creek up on Cape Meares.
 A dock reached from the town center reached far out into the bay where ships sailed in a channel dug out by dredges.
 Cabins in Bungalow City were rented to tourists who couldn't afford the hotels.
 Newspapers across the Northwest ran stories in their society pages listing wealthier citizens vacationing on Bayocean.
 Many of them sent home postcards and photos of themselves enjoying the beach and riding the "dinky" railroad.
 By 1914 over 600 people had bought more than 2000 lots.
 All seemed to be working as T.B. had envisioned.

 By this time Bayocean residents were convinced the single (north) jetty was the problem.
 Studies in the 1970s confirmed it.
 Sand scoured from Bayocean's beaches by storms, predominantly from the southwest during winter, would move around in shoals south of the north jetty, until being pushed out to sea by powerful outflows through the narrow Tillamook Bay inlet on low tide.
 Sand brought back by summer currents from the north was stopped above the existing jetty, so could not replenish Bayocean beaches.
 The Corps of Engineers had originally recommended building a south jetty because they had no experience building just one jetty at a bay inlet, so couldn't predict the outcome.
 The ports of Tillamook Bay (who were required to share the cost) couldn't afford both, so they went along with building just one on the north.
 Twenty years later the players were new and the Corps was the scapegoat for Bayocean erosion.
 Locals then were sure a south jetty was needed and pushed for it via their political leaders.
 The Corps believed erosion was part of a natural cycle unrelated to the north jetty construction, calculated that the cost of a south jetty would be many times greater than the total value of all assessed property on Bayocean, and pointed out that their mission was not to save private homes from destruction.
 So it continued.